Second Skin: Exploring Adornment as an Extension of Self

 Belger Arts is pleased to present Second Skin: Exploring Adornment as an Extension of Self, an exhibition that invites the viewer to discover how objects worn on the body express personal stories, cultural lineage, and intimate narratives.

-Through a vibrant array of materials and techniques, these works bridge fine craft traditions with contemporary perspectives, revealing how adornment becomes a visual language that shapes identity.
+Through an abundant array of materials and techniques, these works bridge fine craft traditions with contemporary perspectives, revealing how adornment becomes a visual language that shapes identity.
 Each work serves as an invitation to reflect on the personal journey behind its creation, fostering a deeper connection between maker and viewer.

-both throughout our history and in contemporary life.
+throughout our history and in contemporary life.

 Participating Artists: